 Characterize wetland system (e.g., water color is clear, brown, oil film on surface; water quality; general watershed characteristics; etc.).
+Explain: The subject wetland did not contain water at the time of the site visits.
+During the time of the first site visit, the wetland contained a mixture of sparsley harvested soybeans and a few wetland species.
+At the time of the second site visit, the wetland had been disked for planting.

-Explain: .
-Identify specific pollutants, if known: .
+Identify specific pollutants, if known: